-Lawrence J. Waldman, CPA, age 76, Director since March 2011, Lead Independent Director, and Audit Committee Chair.
-Mr. Waldman has over 50 years of experience in public accounting.
+Lawrence J. Waldman, CPA, age 77, Director since March 2011, Lead Independent Director, and Audit Committee Chairperson.
+Mr. Waldman has over 40 years of experience in public accounting.
 Mr. Waldman currently serves as a senior advisor to First Long Island Investors, LLC, an investment and wealth management firm since May 2016.
 Prior to that Mr. Waldman served as an advisor to the accounting firm of EisnerAmper LLP, where he was previously the Partner-in-Charge of Commercial Audit Practice Development for Long Island since September 2011.
-Prior to joining EisnerAmper LLP, Mr. Waldman was the Partner-in-Charge of Commercial Audit Practice Development for Holtz Rubenstein Reminick, LLP from July 2006 to August
+Prior to joining EisnerAmper LLP, Mr. Waldman was the Partner-in-Charge of Commercial Audit Practice Development for Holtz Rubenstein Reminick, LLP from July 2006 to August 2011.

-2011.
 Mr. Waldman was the Managing Partner of the Long Island office of KPMG LLP from 1994 through 2006, the accounting firm where he began his career in 1972.
 Mr. Waldman was elected to the Board of Directors of Comtech Telecommunications Corp. in August of 2015 and since December 2015, serves as Chair of its Audit Committee, and since December 17, 2021 serves as its Lead Independent Director.
 In October 2016, Mr. Waldman was appointed and subsequently in December 2016 elected to the Board of Directors of CVD Equipment Corporation, and serves as the Chair of the Audit Committee and as Lead Independent Director.
 In January 2021, Mr. Waldman was appointed to serve as non-Executive Chairman of the Board of CVD Equipment Corporation.
 Mr. Waldman also served through October 2018 as a member of the Board of Directors of Northstar/ RXR Metro Income Fund, a non-traded Real Estate Investment Trust, where he also had served as a member of its Audit Committee starting in 2014.
 Mr. Waldman also served as a member of the State University of New York's Board of Trustees and as Chair of its Audit Committee.
-He previously served as the Chairman of the Board of Trustees and as Chair of a financial expert as defined by the SEC and The NASDAQ Stock Market LLC.
-The Company believes Mr. Waldman is qualified to serve as Director, Audit Committee Chair and Lead Independent Director because of his over 50 years of experience in public accounting and his positions on various boards.
+He previously served as the Chairman of the Board of Trustees of the Long Island Power Authority and as Chair and a member of the Finance and Audit Committee of its Board of Trustees.
+Mr. Waldman meets the definition of a financial expert as defined by the SEC and The NASDAQ Stock Market LLC.
+The Company believes Mr. Waldman is qualified to serve as Director, Audit Committee Chairperson and Lead Independent Director because of his over 40 years of experience in public accounting and his positions on various boards, and broad business experience.

-Michael Geraghty, age 75, Director since March 2010 and Compensation Committee Chair.
+Michael Geraghty, age 77, Director since March 2010 and Compensation Committee Chairperson.
 Mr. Geraghty was previously employed as the President of Global Sales at Optos, Inc., a developer and manufacturer of retinal imaging devices for screening, detection and diagnosis of eye related conditions.
 From 2005 through 2008, he was the President of International Sales at Gyrus Acmi where he first started in 2000 as Senior Vice President of Sales for Gyrus Medical.
 Prior to this, Mr. Geraghty was the Vice President of Sales and Marketing for Everest Medical, Inc. and before that was the Director of Marketing for Advanced Products at Arthrocare Corporation.
 Mr. Geraghty specializes in building independent direct sales teams in the medical device industry and has extensive domestic and international sales and marketing experience.
 He received his bachelor's degree from St. Mary's University and graduate degree in Executive Sales Management from the University of Minnesota.
-The Company believes Mr. Geraghty is qualified to serve as Director and Compensation Committee Chair because of his extensive domestic and international sales, marketing, and management experience.
+The Company believes Mr. Geraghty is qualified to serve as Director and Compensation Committee Chairperson because of his extensive domestic and international sales, marketing, and management experience.